singer-io/tap-klaviyo/README.md

 2. Create the config file

-    Create a JSON file containing your API key, start date, email and events.
+    Create a JSON file containing your API key, start date, and email.
-    The Klaviyo events you want to replicate each have a unique metric ID that needs to be added to the config file.
-    Use -l option to list all available Klaviyo metrics in your account.

     ```json
     {